 The Bowflex Treadclimber WalkTC200

-The Bowflex Treadclimber TC200 is undoubtedly comparable with a price between $2,990 and $2,999.
+The Bowflex Treadclimber TC200 is undoubtedly comparable with a price.
 It's also capable of an incline of 40 percent, but it's not your best choice overall.
 While it offers Bluetooth connectivity and sync with your fitness apps, it provides only five workout programs, and it has no monitor to watch.
 So, if you get bored easily on a treadmill, and who doesn't, this one is not for you.

 The Bowflex does offer its app to help you reach your fitness goals, but without all the other bells & whistles, it's just not worth the cost.
 Customers say the machine isn't well constructed, it's loud and clunky, and doesn't hold up well.
 The two belts instead of one make it difficult to walk on, let alone run on an incline, and the belt shredding is a common issue.